Ultramann/Numeric-Python-Intro/README.md

 These are amazing features indeed if we're looking for a library to add some performance to our Python code.

 As this repository intends simply to introduce NumPy we will be focusing on the first two bullet points, N-dimensional arrays and broadcasting functions.
-We should, however, take a moment to talk about some of the intuitions for when and why we can expect performance gains from NumPy.
+We should, however, take a moment to talk about some of the intuitions for when and why we can expect performance gains from NumPy; part of this is closely tied to Python's limitations.

 <a name="duck_limits">
 ### Duck Typing Limitations